Recipe Overview

 Crispy tofu and cooked vegetables, close up.

-Meanwhile, stir up the sauce ingredients.
+Stir up the sauce.
+Measure out the sauce ingredients into a small bowl or measuring cup.
 A small whisk is the best tool to produce a nice smooth sauce, but if you don’t have one, use a fork.
 Taste the sauce to check the seasoning; adjust, if necessary.

 Sauce mixed up in a bowl.